-Opening/closing of a dummy file, writing to a dummy file and creating a dummy thread are the configurations that allow advance user-mode monitor resource.
+Opening/closing of a temporary file, writing to a temporary file and creating a temporary thread are the configurations that allow advance user-mode monitor resource.
 If any of these configurations fail, the timer will not be updated.
 If a configuration continues to fail for the time period set for the timeout or heartbeat timeout, the OS is reset.

-Open/Close dummy file
+Open/Close Temporary File

-A dummy file is created, opened, closed and then deleted at every monitoring interval repeatedly.
+A temporary file is created, opened, closed and then deleted at every monitoring interval repeatedly.

-When this advanced function is set and there is no free disk space, opening the dummy file fails and the OS is reset.
+• When this advanced function is set and there is no free disk space, opening the temporary file fails and the OS is reset.